Steering group

 Role

-Dr Radhika Govinda is the Director of GENDER.ED.She is a Senior Lecturer in Sociology and Principal Investigator of the project Teaching Feminisms, Transforming Lives.
+Dr Radhika Govinda is a former Director of GENDER.ED (2023 - 2025).She is a Senior Lecturer in Sociology and Principal Investigator of the project Teaching Feminisms, Transforming Lives.
 Her work demonstrates the importance of understanding gender politics at the intersections of caste, class, race/ethnicity and religion in women’s and social movements, in development policies and practice, in everyday social relations, and in the global dynamics of knowledge production.

 Hemangini Gupta